Jumbo Pictures

 Jumbo Pictures was an American animation studio founded by Jim Jinkins and David Campbell on July 20, 1990.
-On February 29, 1996, Disney, which had completed its purchase of ABC nearly 3 weeks prior on February 9, purchased Jumbo Pictures to add Doug to their roster of properties.
+On February 29, 1996, Disney, which had completed its purchase of ABC nearly 3 weeks prior on February 9, purchased Jumbo Pictures, primarily to add Doug to their roster of properties.
 Jumbo Pictures' Doug had been a key show of Disney's One Saturday Morning since 1997.
 Jumbo Pictures also made one film, Doug's 1st Movie, in 1999.
-The studio was shuttered in 2000.
+The studio dissolved on October 15, 2000.